Graded Hoare Logic and its Categorical Semantics

-Other logics share a similar structure as the described above for the Union Bound logic, for example the relational logic apRHL~\cite{2016arXiv160105047B}, and its variants \cite{DBLP:journals/entcs/Sato16,DBLP:conf/lics/SatoBGHK19}, for reasoning about differential privacy.
-Others again use a similar structure implicitly, for example the Hoare Logic to reason about asymptotic execution cost by \citet{nielson1987hoare}, Quantitative Hoare Logic~\cite{DBLP:conf/pldi/Carbonneaux0S15}, or the relational logic for reasoning about program counter security presented by~\citet{barthe20}.
+Other logics share a similar structure as that described above for the Union Bound logic, for example the relational logic apRHL~\cite{2016arXiv160105047B}, and its variants \cite{DBLP:journals/entcs/Sato16,DBLP:conf/lics/SatoBGHK19}, for reasoning about differential privacy.
+Others again use a similar structure implicitly, for example the Hoare Logic to reason about asymptotic execution cost by Nielson~\cite{nielson1987hoare}, Quantitative Hoare Logic~\cite{DBLP:conf/pldi/Carbonneaux0S15}, or the relational logic for reasoning about program counter security presented by Barthe~\cite{barthe20}.

-In order to study the semantics of these logics in a uniform way, we first abstract the logic itself.
-We design a program logic, which we call Graded Hoare Logic (GHL), which contains all the components discussed above.
+To study the semantics of these logics in a uniform way, we first abstract the logic itself.
+We design a program logic, which we call Graded Hoare Logic (GHL), containing all the components discussed above.
 In particular, the language is a standard imperative language with conditional and loops.
-For simplicity, we avoid using a `while' loop, using instead a bounded `loop` operation ($\synLoop{e}{P}$)---we leave the study of while and partiality to future work.
-This language is parametric in the operations that are supported in expressions---common in several treatments of Hoare Logic---and in a set of procedures and commands with side effects, which are the main focus of our work.
+Since our main focus is studying the semantics of grading, for simplicity we avoid using a `while' loop, using instead a bounded `loop' operation ($\synLoop{e}{P}$).
+This allow us to focus on the grading structures for total functions, leaving the study of the interaction between grading and partiality to future work.
+The language is parametric in the operations that are supported in expressions---common in several treatments of Hoare Logic---and in a set of procedures and commands with side effects, which are the main focus of our work.
 GHL is built over this language and an \emph{assertion logic} which is parametric in the basic predicates that can be used to reason about programs.
-GHL is also parametric in a pre-ordered monoid of grades, and in the axioms that are associated with basic procedures and commands with side effects.
+GHL is also parametric in a preordered monoid of grades, and in the axioms associated with basic procedures and commands with side effects.
 This generality is needed in order to capture the different logics we mentioned before.